backupbrew/switchbrew/IPC Marshalling.md

 bytes.
 This means that if no padding is required before the message, there will be 0x10 bytes of padding after the message (before the buffer type 0xA lengths).

-![An example of an IPC message with a type 0xA buffer in it.
-Red is headers/descriptors, yellow is padding, and blue is data/buffer lengths.
-Note that the size of the u16 array for type A lengths is padded to fill up a whole word.](Ipc_msg_buffer_type_a_example.png "An example of an IPC message with a type 0xA buffer in it.
-Red is headers/descriptors, yellow is padding, and blue is data/buffer lengths.
-Note that the size of the u16 array for type A lengths is padded to fill up a whole word.")

 ### Domain message